-Keywords: Bounds Test, Economic Growth, Endogeneity, Human Capital Development, Nigeria variables responsible for the impressive performance of the economies of the majority of industrialized and newly industrializing countries (Adedeji and Bamidele, 2003; World Bank, 2009).
+Keywords: Bounds Test, Economic Growth, Endogeneity, Human Capital Development, Nigeria

+It is impossible to overstate the importance of human capital for economic development.
+Economists have acknowledged that one of the essential conditions for a nation's socioeconomic and political transition is the development of human capital.
+An amazing commitment to human capital formation is one of the commonly accepted causative variables responsible for the impressive performance of the economies of the majority of industrialized and newly industrializing countries (Adedeji and Bamidele, 2003; World Bank, 2009).
 This has mostly been accomplished through improved knowledge, skills, and capabilities that all of the citizens of these countries have acquired through education and training.
 Both variants of the neoclassical and endogenous growth models emphasize the importance of human capital (Sianesi and van Reenen, 2003).